nayanmange/Student-Management-With-Android-And-PHP/README.md

 just create your account on 000webhost import database file and give your connectivity parameters in connection.php and your project is ready

+and in last chage the site name in url filed in android